Human rights movement: Global human rights struggles

 Within the United States, participants in the civil rights movement called for human rights in addition to civil rights.
 Du Bois, the National Negro Congress (NNC), the NAACP, the Civil Rights Congress (CRC), and other activists, soon began charging the U.S. with human rights violations at the U.N.
 In 1951, Du Bois, William L. Patterson and the CRC presented a document called "We Charge Genocide", which accused the US of complicity with ongoing systematic violence against African Americans.

 An Appeal for Human Rights, published by Atlanta students in 1960, is cited as a key moment in beginning the wave of nonviolent direct actions that swept the American South.
 In 1967, Martin Luther King Jr. began to argue that the concept of "civil rights" was laden with isolating, individualistic capitalist values.
 He said: "It is necessary for us to realize that we have moved from the era of civil rights to the era of human rights.
 When you deal with human rights you are not dealing with something clearly defined in the Constitution.
 They are rights that are clearly defined by the mandates of a humanitarian concern."
 For King, who began to organize the multi-racial Poor People's Campaign just weeks before his April 1968 assassination, human rights required economic justice in addition to de jure equality.

 After the decolonization of Africa and of Asia, former colonies gained majority status in the UN's Commission on Human Rights, and focused their attention on global white supremacy and economic inequality—in doing so, choosing to admit other types of human rights abuses.
 Some of these nations argued that focusing on civil rights, as opposed to human rights, was a privilege available only to the wealthy nations that had benefited from colonialism.
-Demands for human rights in the Third World increased throughout the 1960s, even as the global superpowers turned their attention elsewhere.
+Demands for human rights in the Third World increased throughout the 1960s, even as the global superpowers turned their attentions elsewhere.